Warning: expat with investments, KNOW THIS, the entire industry is stacked against you

 My long humiliation story - short

-I’d just moved to Dubai, and was invited to give an investment masterclass.
+I’d just moved to Dubai, and was invited to give an investment management masterclass.

 I was happy to share my advice - hopefully help - and maybe win some business.